GogoVega/node-red-contrib-firebase-realtime-database/README.md

 | Firebase in  | Subscribes to data at the specified path,<br /> which yields a `payload` whenever a value changes.    |
 | Firebase get | Fetches data from the specified path.<br />Query constraints can be used to sort and order your data. |
 | Firebase out | `SET`, `PUSH`, `UPDATE`, `REMOVE`, `SET PRIORITY` or `SET WITH PRIORITY` data at the target Database. |

+The configuration of fields for authentication with `Private Key` can be filled in automatically if you drop the JSON file in the gray area (see video above).

 ## How to use?